uggla/proxyzap/README.md

 ```
 sudo ./install.sh --dnfproxy
 ```
 **NOTE: You must run the script with root privileges.
-It will change ownership of the dnf configuration file and will allow mode write access for the current user.**
+It will change group ownership of the dnf configuration file and will allow mode write access for the current user.**

 # Service management